 Notes: "Pizwell Bridge cairn of circa 5m diameter by 0.5m high is to be found about 10m below the road in an unusual position near the base of the hill.
 Three retaining slabs form an arc around one side with another just under the turf.
 The top of a slab near the centre with a pit alongside might be one side of a cist. ".
 Butler Pizwell Bridge Vol. 1.
 Map 18.5 (diagram Vol 5. p.171).
 Possible central cist.

-The author tried to locate this on the 21st Sept 2024.
-It can be seen from the road in the distance by a small tree but it is not on public access land and the area has a high fence surrounding it.
-The photo used here was taken by Bill Radcliffe in 1995 and is reproduced with his kind permission.
+This feature can be seen from the road in the distance by a small tree but it is not on public access land and the area has a high fence surrounding it.
+The photo above was taken by Steve Szykpo and is reproduced with his kind permission.

 Nearby sites: SX67127751